Blue Canoe takes on language learning with a focus on pronunciation

 At first I thought the system would have been trained on reams of American English speaker data, and analyze the delta between the waveforms, but it’s smarter than that.
 Instead, Blue Canoe had people with various accents speaking, and their pronunciation was annotated word by word by professionals.
 So an “r” pronounced with a roll (by, for example, a French speaker) would be treated differently than an “r” pronounced closer to “l” (by a Japanese speaker).
 Stressing a different syllable from Americans (the most common difference) will also be detected.

-The number and type of errors also lets the app create an overall rating, and highlight words or sounds the speaker is improving on, needs help with, and so on.
+The number and type of errors also lets the app create an overall rating, and highlight words or sounds the speaker is improving on, needs help with and so on.
 Part of the plan is to track these ratings and compare them to professional, in-person ratings in order to validate them as an automated, objective score of a user’s pronunciation progress.
 That alone would be a useful tool for companies, but the ability to improve that score, of course, is likewise attractive.

 Blue Canoe is already working with several companies to create special curricula with vocabulary and goals (and perhaps activities) tailored to their needs — technical terms, practice phrases, etc. This pilot program should last the next few months, and then second quarter next year should see a more public rollout, perhaps alongside documentation of the evaluation process and effectiveness of the app.